sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 var s = new sigma("graph");
 ```

 Now we can continue by adding the nodes to the graph.
-In our case each album is a node.
+In our case, each album is a node.
 As we add a node to the graph, we give it a unique identifier (which must be a string), a label, and a position.
 Figuring out an initial position can be a bit tricky for arbitrary data.
 In a few steps we'll look at an approach that makes the initial position less critical.
 For now, though, we'll simply spread our albums in a circle using basic trigonometry.
 The `radius` value is roughly half of the width of the container.
 We can also give each node a different size, but for our purposes it's fine to set every album's size to `1`.

 ``` {.javascript .numberLines}
 for (var idx=0; idx<albums.length; idx++) {